thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 module.exports = router;
 ```

-Then, install `nodemon` as a local development dependency, saving it to the `package.json` file.
+Then, install `nodemon` as a development dependency while saving it to the `package.json` file.

 ```shell
 npm install --save-dev nodemon